tuist/tuist/README.md

 tuist build # Builds your project
 ```

-Check out [the project "Get Started" guide](https://docs.tuist.io/guide/introduction/adopting-tuist/new-project) to learn more about Tuist and all its features.
+Check out [the project "Adopting Tuist" guide](https://docs.tuist.io/guide/introduction/adopting-tuist/new-project) to learn more about Tuist and all its features.

 ## 📝 Documentation